happyc0ding/vulnscan-parser/README.md

 * Nmap (XML)
 * Sslyze (Json and Json pretty)
 * sslscan (XML from rbsec)
+* Metasploit (Workspace export or Json of the new MSF5 API)
+* Nikto

 Some values are modified and due to the insanity of the various formats some compromises are necessary between trying to keep the original naming and structure and a sane data model to work with.